LopezGroup-ICIQ/care/README.md

 ## Usage

-The current way to generate CRNs in CARE requires setting up a .toml configuration file and running the code with:
+The current way to generate chemical reaction networks in CARE requires setting up a .toml configuration file and running the code:

 ```bash
 care_run -i input.toml -o output_name
 ```

 This will generate a directory `output_name` containing a `crn.pkl` with the generated reaction network.
-Details about setting up the configuration file are found in ``.
+Examples of input .toml files can be found in `src/care/scripts/example_c1o2.toml` and `src/care/scripts/example_c2o4.toml`.

 Further details will be uploaded soon.